gymnasium/gymcms/courses/take5/GYM-5052/index.md

 Jeremy Osborn: When it comes to your online portfolio, first impressions are critically important.
 Research suggests that visitors form an opinion about a website in less than one second.
 So imagine a busy creative director looking at a dozen portfolios, including yours.
 If your site leaves a bad impression, your work might be dismissed before you’ve even had a chance to prove yourself.

 In this tutorial, you’ll learn three ways to make a great first impression with your portfolio and improve your chances of getting hired.
 But first, some definitions.
-I define all of the content that a visitor first sees, usually the home page, as the first-impression section.
+I define all of the content that a visitor first sees, usually the homepage, as the first-impression section.

 Whether desktop or mobile, it’s everything visible from the top of the page to the bottom of the browser window and could be broken down into three elements.